Skip to content

 Kevin Barrett, F.IIESMS

-Council Members and Portfolio Holders
+National Council Members

 Paddy McDonnell, F.IIESMS

-C-Andreas Dalluege, F.IIESMS
+C.-Andreas Dalluege, F.IIESMS

-Hans-Dieter Schinner, F.IIESMS
+Dr. Hans-Dieter Schinner, F.IIESMS

-John Wells, F.IIESMS
+Prof. John Wells, F.IIESMS

 How the Council Serves Members